St Johns Home For Boys, Canterbury

 Year Closed: 1958

 Set up in 1926 through amalgamation of St Martin’s Home for Boys, Auburn, and St John’s Evangelist Homes for Boys.
-For boys 1926- 1954, then girls admitted and name changed to St John’s Homes for Boys and Girls.
+For boys 1926- 1954, then girls were admitted and name changed to St John’s Homes for Boys and Girls.